ITISFoundation/osparc-issues/release-notes/README.md

 1. ask developers to fill out the release drafts per product
 1. ensure NIH Staging is properly deployed
 1. inform App Team after the review when the deployment is ready for testing
+1. ensure all drafts have been converted before release

 ### 1. `review date`

-Ask Nik insisitntly for a review date as soon as possible.
-It will be much harder to organise the rest without it.
+Ask Nik (be insistent) for the review date as soon as possible.
+It is impossible to organise without a release date.

-### 2. `releases to staging and production`
+### 2. `pick staging and production release dates`

-Ask team members if it si possible to release to:
+Ask team members if it is possible to release to:
-- `staging` 1 day before the reivew and
+- `staging` 1 day before the reivew
 - `production` after the App Team finishes testing staging (usually one or two days alfter)

 ### 3. `deadlines calendar`

-The following deadelines must be established:
+The following deadelines must be established (pass them in this order to the below cli):

-- `prs_merge` (pull requests merge date):  users have to get PRs (which must be testes by the App Team) merged in master by the end of this day
+- `prs_merge` (pull requests merge date) `usually one day before release to staging`: users have to get PRs (which must be testes by the App Team) merged in master by the end of this day
-- `staging_release` (staging release date): PRs are moved to staging enviornemtn to which App Team will have access
+- `staging_release` (staging release date) `decided with team`: PRs are moved to staging enviornemtn to which App Team will have access
-- `review_meeting` (review date): the day of the review provided by Nik
+- `review_meeting` (review date) `decide by PO(s)`: the day of the review provided by Nik
-- `start_app_team` (first day of testing): this day (included) App Team will have exclusive access to the NIH Staging deployment
+- `start_app_team` (first day of testing) `first day after review`: this day (included) App Team will have exclusive access to the NIH Staging deployment
-- `end_app_team` (last day of testing): this day (included) by the end of the day App Team will be done testing
+- `end_app_team` (last day of testing) `second day after review`: this day (included) by the end of the day App Team will be done testing
-- `prod_release` (production release): staging changes are moved to production on this day
+- `prod_release` (production release) `decided with team`: staging changes are moved to production on this day

 ```shell
 python scripts/3_deadlines_calendar.py <DATE> <DATE> <DATE> <DATE> <DATE> <DATE>
 ```

-`<DATE>` format: `dd.mm` where `dd` is a valid caldendar day and `mm` is valid calendar month
+- `<DATE>` format: `dd.mm` where `dd` is a valid caldendar day and `mm` is valid calendar month

 **NOTE:** make sure to enforce important deadlines (1/2 days before they expire) like:
 - date and time when `all PRs` need to be `merged` before release to staging